• EN

 Under the hood of the PA1

 With the PA1, we proudly present an amplifier that offers a musicality like found in the best tube based designs while simultaneously challenging the rock-solid performance achieved with the best solid-state designs.
-Notwithstanding its relatively compact shape, the PA1 delivers more than 150W, and is capable of driving even the most demanding loudspeakers with ease.
+Notwithstanding its relatively compact shape, the PA1 delivers more than 200 W into 4 Ω, and is capable of driving even the most demanding loudspeakers with ease.
 This paper provides insight into a number of the key elements involved in achieving this.

 One of the most striking design choices in the PA1 is found in the output power stage.
 It is a traditional ‘class AB’ type of design, but of a highly innovative kind.
 We created a fully symmetrical circuit, with no less than 96(!) small and fast power transistors to achieve a very high bandwidth.
 This unique technique became possible by using modern aluminium printed circuit board technology, that offers an extremely tight thermal coupling of all the power transistors.
 An ingenious output driver circuit, mounted on the very same aluminium printed circuit board, takes care of the quiescent current setting point of the output stage transistors.